google-deepmind/mujoco/CONTRIBUTING.md

 # How to Contribute

-We are in the process of preparing the MuJoCo codebase for open-sourcing.
+We are still in the process of preparing the MuJoCo codebase for open-sourcing, however the full source code for the Python bindings and the Unity plugin are already released.
+You are welcome to send us pull requests to improve any part of this repository.
-When that happens, we will be grateful to receive your contributions.
-Until then, you are welcome to participate in discussions, post issues on our tracker, or send us pull requests to improve the sample program code or documentation.

 ## Contributor License Agreement